-Eva Lyubich Joseph S. Shapiro Reed Walker
+Eva Lyubich UC Berkeley Joseph S. Shapiro Yale University

-UC Berkeley Yale University UC Berkeley

-elyubich@berkeley.edu joseph.shapiro@yale.edu rwalker@berkeley.edu
+Reed Walker UC Berkeley elyubich@berkeley.edu joseph.shapiro@yale.edu rwalker@berkeley.edu

-This paper provides the first estimates of within-industry heterogeneity in energy and $CO_2$ productivity for industries spanning the entire U.S. manufacturing sector.
-We define energy and $CO_2$ productivity as log dollars of output per dollar of energy input or per ton of $CO_2$ emitted.
-Three key takeaways emerge.
-First, within narrowly defined industries, heterogeneity across plants in energy and $CO_2$ productivity is enormous.
+This paper provides the first estimates of within-industry heterogeneity in energy and CO2 productivity for industries spanning the entire U.S. manufacturing sector.
+We define energy and CO2 productivity as log dollars of output per dollar of energy input or per ton of CO2 emitted.1 Three key takeaways emerge.
+First, within narrowly defined industries, heterogeneity across plants in energy and CO2 productivity is enormous.
 For example, given one dollar of energy inputs, a plant at the 90th percentile of a typical industry's energy productivity distribution produces 580 percent more output than a plant at the 10th percentile of the same industry.
-Second, these values significantly exceed heterogeneity in most other measures of productivity are 400 percent and 150 percent, respectively.
-Third, heterogeneity in energy and $CO_2$ productivity has important implications for industry-based environmental regulations.
-Many countries have considered pairing a carbon tax on domestic output with a tariff on imports which is proportional to the carbon content of the imports.
+Second, these values significantly exceed heterogeneity in most other measures of productivity.
+For example, the corresponding 90-10 differences for labor and total factor productivity are 400 percent and 150 percent, respectively.
+Third, heterogeneity in energy and CO2 productivity has important implications for industry-based environmental regulations.
+Many countries have considered pairing a carbon tax on domestic output with a tariff on imports that is proportional to the carbon content of the imports.
 We show that an industry-based carbon tariff, which abstracts from within-industry heterogeneity, will substantially differ from the correct (plant-level) Pigouvian tax for many plants.

-There are many existing environmental regulations are standards that apply uniformly across plants within an industry.
+Many existing environmental regulations and standards apply uniformly across plants within an industry.
 For example, the U.S. Clean Air Act requires plants in regulated industries and regions to meet an industry-level technology standard by installing "Best Available Control Technologies."
 Similarly, the Clean Water Act's Industrial Effluent Guidelines require plants to meet an industry-level technology standard.
-Several tradable permit markets use industry-level rebates to compensate firms.
-Due to substantial data requirements, researchers and policy makers have a limited understanding of the extent of producer heterogeneity in energy and $CO_2$ productivity.
+Several tradable permit markets use industry-level rebates to compensate firms.2 Due to substantial data requirements, researchers and policy makers have a limited understanding of the extent of producer heterogeneity in energy and CO2 productivity.
 We show that plants within an industry have very different pollution emissions rates, and therefore, such industry-level regulations will be too stringent for some plants and too lenient for others.

-&lt;sup>1Energy and $CO_2$ productivity are the inverse of energy and $CO_2$ intensity.
+1Energy and CO2 productivity are the inverse of energy and CO2 intensity.
 We use the former metric to facilitate comparisons to other single-factor and total-factor productivity measures.

 We use confidential, plant-level data from the U.S. Census of Manufacturers (CM) and the Manufacturing Energy Consumption Survey (MECS) to explore this heterogeneity.
 We distinguish about 375 6-digit NAICS industries.
 One industry, for example, manufactures carbon black; another makes ethyl alcohol.
 Our main results calculate plant-level energy expenditures on raw fuels and electricity as reported in CM and MECS.
-We also calculate plant-level CO2 emissions through converting each fuel consumption choice to CO2 equivalents using emissions factors (e.g., tons CO2 emitted per ton of coal burned).
+We also calculate plant-level CO2 emissions by converting each fuel consumption choice to CO2 equivalents using emissions factors (e.g., tons CO2 emitted per ton of coal burned).